How will I support myself financially?

 Contact a Welfare Adviser in the Advice and Counselling Service who can advise you about making a discretionary funding application.

-If you receive government funds, you are not normally eligible to receive these while you are out of attendance.
+You are not normally eligible to receive Student Finance England Loans and/or grants while you are re-sitting out of attendance.
+Contact a Welfare Adviser to discuss your options.

 You would normally be expected to work to support yourself during this period out of attendance.
-The Advice and Counselling Service and QMUL Careers and Enterprise Centre have written an advice guide to help you find work.
+The Advice and Counselling Service and Queen Mary Careers and Enterprise Centre have written an advice guide to help you find work.

-If you are out of attendance due to ill health, and you feel unable to work because of this, you might be eligible to claim welfare benefits.
-Our advice guide Extra Money for Disability and Ill Health explains about these benefits and the eligibility criteria.
+If you have a disability or are ill our advice guide Extra Money for Disability and Ill Health explains about these benefits and the eligibility criteria.

 University Financial Assistance Fund